KakakSeram/Writeups-THM/Room/MetasploitMeterpreter/README.md

 ![MetasploitMeterpreter](./images/MetasploitMeterpreter.png)

+Take a deep dive into Meterpreter, and see how in-memory payloads can be used for post-exploitation.

 ## Task 1 - Introduction to Meterpreter

 Meterpreter is a Metasploit payload that supports the penetration testing process with many valuable components.
 Meterpreter will run on the target system and act as an agent within a command and control architecture.
 You will interact with the target operating system and files and use Meterpreter's specialized commands.